Most of the time has been spent in Burgundy, our only problem has been the lack of time to explore everything on the list we made.

 We have included some photos of the market town Autun.

 Rémi is a 49 year old French farmer, living with his wife and 10 year old son on a typical farm located in central France.
-He is a son of a farmer and his wife a farmer’s daughter.
-They live in a small village with 120 inhabitants, which once boasted 8 farms, however Rémi is the last member of the village to continue in the agricultural industry.
-He has a herd of 150 Charolais beef cattle, 30 hectares of grazing fields and about 60 hectares of cereal crops such as wheat and rape (Colza).
-He is alone on his farm with no employees.
-Continue reading A day in the life of Rémi ( the French farmer)→
+He is the son of a farmer and his wife is a farmer’s daughter.
+They live in a small village in the heart of Burgundy with 120 inhabitants.

 The wines of Burgundy are very well known and appreciated throughout the world.